euflauzinoandre/euflauzinoandre/README.md

 </div>

 # Hi 👋, I'm André:
 I'm a Computer Engineer, open source and programming enthusiast, passionate about technology.
 Currently living in Portugal and studying at 42 Lisboa.
 I love working with IT, opening, configuring and breaking things, understanding how it works.
 My current focus is learning about DevOps culture.
+I want to be the best person and professional I can be.
 God is my truth and my wife is my life!

 <div align="center">
 <br>" It's not over until I win! "